nickmooregot33/ece340/book/chapter1/notes.md

 	- basic diamond structure, but different atoms on many sites
 - III-V compounds
 	- have the abililty to vary mixture of elements on each of the two sublattices of zinc blend crystal
+	- common to represent the composition by assigning subscripts to the various elements
+	- subscripts of a interpenetrating lattice add up to 1
+- each atom in diamond and zinc-blend have 4 nearest neighbors
+	- this is important for fabrication
+1.3 Bulk Crystal Growth
+===
+- This is a bunch of stuff I'm not going to read, I think

+1.4 Epitaxial Growth
+===

+1.4.1 Lattice matching in epitaxial growth
+---

+1.5 Wave Propagation in discrete periodic structures
+===
+- wave is described by wavelength,
+	- angular frequency
+	- phase
+	- intensity I = A^2
+	- v_p is phase velocity and can be written w/k
+- may deal with a wave packet
+	- made up of a superposition of various waves
+	- can be shown to travel with *group velocity* v_g
+	- v_g = dw/dk
+	- psi = A e^(j(kx +/- st)) describes a plane wave
+		- also, one can take linear combinations of these plane waves and describe them as standing waves
+			 - sin(kx +/- wt) and/or cos(kx +/- wt)
+	- plane waves can't travel in a finite crystal
+		- reflections at the boundaries will cause standing wave patterns
+	- math is simpler for infinite crystal
+		- psi(0) = psi(L) (periodic boundary condition)

+Summary
+===
+- Semiconductor devices are at the heart of information technology.
+Elemental semiconductors such as Si appear in column IV of the periodic table, while compound semiconductors such as GaAs consist of elements symmetrically around column IV.
+More complicated alloy semiconductors are used to optimize optoelectronic properties.
+- These devices are generally made in single-crystal material for best performance.
+Single crystals have long-range order, while polycrystalline and amorphous materials have short-range and no order, respectively.
+- Lattices are determined by symmetry.
+In 3-D, these are called Bravais lattices.
+When we put a basis of atom(s) on the lattice sites, we get a crystal.
+Common semiconductors have an fcc symmetry with a basis of two identical or different atoms, resulting in diamond or zinc blende crystals, respectively.
+- The fundamental building block of a lattice is a primitive cell with lattice points at its corners.
+Sometimes it is easier to describe the crystal in terms of a larger "unit" cell with lattice points not only at the corners but also at body or face centers.
+- Translating unit cells by integer numbers of basis vectors can replicate the lattice.
+Planes and directions in a lattice can be defined in terms of Miller indices.
+- Real crystals can have defects in 0-,1-,2-, and 3-D, some of which are benign, but many of which are harmful for device operation.
+- Semicontuctor bulk crystals are grown from a melt by the Czochralski method, starting from a seed.
+Single-crystal epitaxial layers can be grown on top of semiconductor wafers in various ways, such as VPE, metal-organic chemical vapor deposition (MOCVD), or MBE.
+One can thereby optimize doping and band-structure properties for device fabrication.